11/12/2024

 Bon Crane

-Yeah, I think generally speaking, there has been a kind of a pull forward.
-And we'll see kind of how that plays out over time.
+Yeah, I think generally speaking, there, there has been a kind of a, a pull forward and, um, We'll see kind of how that plays out over time.
 But I do think part of what we're seeing, not just us, but just kind of more broadly what we're seeing is people that were hedging their bets a little bit.
-And again, who knows what part of all of that narrative is posturing versus something that's really going to be put into put into motion.
-So, you know, we'll try to stay nimble and support our customers as best we can kind of responding to those dynamics, which I'm sure will be lively.
+And again, who knows what part of all of that narrative is posturing versus something that's really going to be put into motion.
+So we'll try to stay nimble and support our customers as best we can, kind of responding to those which I'm sure will be lively.

 speaker

 Understood.
-And I want to get back to the quarter end or ending December here coming up, giving your project work.
-How should we think about even down margins on a sequential basis?
+I want to get back to the quarter ending December here coming up.
+Given your project work, how should we think about EBITDA margins on a sequential basis?

 speaker